 Children with cognitive difficulties are a very heterogeneous group with a wide range of abilities, skills and talents.
 This group includes children diagnosed as needing assistance with learning and mental development.
 This requirement manifests itself in many ways.
 To work successfully, this group is particularly dependent on understandable and simplified language, clear structures and small amounts of exercises.
-To respond individually to every learner, the tasks of the modules are sepercises.
 To respond individually to every learner, the tasks of the modules are separated in three groups with different levels of difficulty.
 Group 1 represents the strong group, group 2 the middle and group 3 the group of learners with very limited reading, and cognition abilities.
 In some cases, the worksheets are divided into two groups.